aio-libs/aioloop-proxy/README.rst

 When tests writing for asyncio based code, there are controversial requirements.

-First, a signle event loop for the whole test session (or test subset) is desired.
+First, a single event loop for the whole test session (or test subset) is desired.
 For example, if web server starts slowly, there is a temptation to create a server only once and access to the single web server instance from each test.